ewintram/donation-checker/README.md

 * Install [Docker desktop](https://www.docker.com/products/docker-desktop/)
 * Install Node
 * Run `npm install`
+* The production Docker container builds from the dev container, so you must have gone through the dev set up before you can deploy

 ### Useful commands to deploy infrastructure

 * `cdk deploy`      deploy this stack